U.S. EPA's Clean Power Plan -- 111(d) Rules

 On June 2, 2014, the U.S. Environmental Protection Agency, under the authority of the Clean Air Act, proposed rules to reduce carbon pollution from existing electricity-generating power plants.
 Termed the Clean Power Plan, it requires each state to develop a unique state-specific plan to achieve carbon reduction targets by 2030.

-For questions or comments concerning this page, contact Adam Ward.
+If you have questions or comments concerning this information, contact Adam Ward.